resonance-audio/resonance-audio-web-sdk/README.md

 songbird.setListenerOrientation(roll, pitch, yaw);
 ```

-Alternatively, you can set the listener's orientation using a three.js Matrix4
+Alternatively, the listener's orientation can be set using a three.js Matrix4
 Camera matrix:

 ```js